-Network Simulator 2 [10] is a widely-used open source discrete event simulation platform for networking research.
-NS-2 has been developed and maintained by the research community since 1989, letting contributors enhance its capabilities by implementing necessary parts.
+Network Simulator 2 is a widely-used open source discrete event simulation platform for networking research.
+NS-2 has been developed and maintained by the research community since 1989, letting contributors to enhance its capabilities by implementing various protocols and communication models.
 Hence, the platform allowed researchers to observe many important phenomenons in wireless networking.
-Our effort is on accurately simulating propagation model [11] of FSO communication, line-of-sight (LOS) requirement for two communicating antennas, the drop in the received power with respect to separation between antennas, and error behavior.
+Physical free-space-optical propagation model along with directional communication did not exist in NS-2 prior to our contribution.
+Our contribution will enable researchers to investigate the challenges and merits of multi-element networking nodes with optical transceivers.
+Our effort is on accurately simulating propagation model of FSO communication, line-of-sight (LOS) requirement for two communicating antennas, the drop in the received power with respect to separation between an tennas, and error behavior.
 Our study considers visibility in the medium, divergence angles of transmitters, field of view of photo-detectors, and surface areas of transceiver devices to identify their effect on the communication performance.